fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 OPMs are magnetometers, as their name suggests.
 Magnetometers are more sensitive to environmental noise than gradiometers, which most SQUID systems have.
 Several data analysis algorithms to remove environmental noise have been proposed (see [Seymour et al (2022)](https://www.sciencedirect.com/science/article/pii/S1053811921011058?via%3Dihub) for more details).
 In this tutorial, we apply homogeneous field correction (HFC).
 HFC works better with a large number of sensors.

-Unlike SQUID systems, which have standard coregistration strategies, OPMs don't have a single standard.
+Unlike SQUID systems, which have standard coregistration strategies, OPMs don't have a single coregistration standard.
 In this tutorial, we coregister the OPMs with the MRI using an optical 3D scanner which captures the participant’s facial features along with the OPM helmet ([Zetter et al., 2019](https://www.nature.com/articles/s41598-019-41763-4)).

 This tutorial combines the FieldTrip tutorials on [preprocessing of Optically Pumped Magnetometer (OPM) data](tutorial/preprocessing_opm/) and [coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).
 It does not cover follow-up analyses (like source reconstruction) which in principle should not differ from the SQUID follow-up analyses, or alternative coregistration methods which are covered in the tutorial on [coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).

 ## Background

 In this tutorial we will use recordings made with 32 OPM sensors placed in an adult-sized “smart” helmet with a total of 144 slots.
 This helmet is called “smart” as each slot allows the sensor to slide in until it touches the head surface, regardless of the head size and shape.
-To limit head movements we mounted the helmet on a wooden plate.
+To limit head movements we mounted the helmet on a wooden plate located behind the subject chair.

 To acquire a measurement for each of the 144 helmet slots, we divided the experiment into six runs.
 To maintain the participant's head fixed between runs, we kept 9 sensors around the participant’s head fixed for all the runs.
 The remaining 23 sensors were moved to different helmet slots in each run to cover the whole scalp as homogeneously as possible.